JJ/granada-off/text/memes.md

 those that we have are not at the proper height to watch your coin sink and lay there, by the Mexican peso and the Moroccan dirham.
-That's a matter that will have to be investigated by the tourism comission.
+That's a matter that will have to be investigated by the tourism commission.
 No city is a proper tourist city without a coin-tossing fountain.

 Some other memes are circumscribed to a single country.
 No matter